 Death Ride Expo:

 Be sure to visit the many booths at the Death Ride® Expo.
 Sponsors / exhibitors will provide rider giveaways, products and services ranging from tech-support to souvenir items.
 The expo takes place on the Friday before and the Saturday of the Death Ride®.

 Fun at Turtle Rock Park:

 Come test your skills at the 18-hole disc golf course or the new horseshoe pit.
 It’s free to play and open to all!
 Maps available at tee #1 by the tennis courts.
 Discs are available at the Alpine County Chamber of Commerce.

 Do Your Part:

 Do your part to prevent littering, defacement and other forms of pollution so that others may enjoy the wonder and beauty of our county just as you have.
-Cal Trans reported that in 2012 the amount of debris left behind by riders was the most ever.
+In 2014 the amount of debris left behind by riders was the most ever.
 Please pack in and pack out.
 If you change tires or tubes on the side of the road do not leave the trash there.
 Please deposit it at the nearest rest stop or a dumpster.
 Thank you.

 © 2000-2014 Death Ride® - All Rights Reserved